Xabi Alonso: 2004–05: Champions League victory

 Alonso continued to provide important goals for the club, scoring his first goal at Anfield against Arsenal in a 2–1 victory.
 Alonso was elated at the achievement and felt he was settling in well in England.
-The Arsenal game marked the return of Steven Gerrard from injury but Alonso's midfield partnership with the team captain came to a halt when Alonso suffered his first setback at Liverpool.
-Alonso's ankle was broken following a tackle from Frank Lampard in Liverpool's 0–1 home defeat against Chelsea on New Year's Day 2005 and the Spaniard was ruled out of action for three months.
+The Arsenal match marked the return of Steven Gerrard from injury but Alonso's midfield partnership with the club captain came to a halt when Alonso suffered his first setback at Liverpool.
+Alonso's ankle was broken following a tackle from Frank Lampard in Liverpool's 0–1 home defeat against Chelsea on 1 January 2005 and the Spaniard was ruled out of action for three months.

-Alonso made his return to the first team in the second leg of the Champions League quarter-final against Juventus.
-Alonso was not at full fitness but, as Steven Gerrard was injured, he played for the full 90 minutes and Liverpool held the score at 0–0 in Italy, defeating the eventual Italian champions on aggregate.
-Kevin McCarra of The Guardian paid testament to Alonso's skill and dedication to the game, saying, "This marvellously accomplished footballer testified in the Stadio delle Alpi that technique can overcome a serious physical disadvantage."
-In the next round against Chelsea, Alonso received a yellow card in a tense and scrappy 0–0 draw at Stamford Bridge, making him suspended for the following fixture.
+Alonso made his return to the first-team in the second-leg of the Champions League quarter-final against Juventus.
+Alonso was not at full fitness but, as Steven Gerrard was injured, he played for the full 90 minutes and Liverpool held the score at 0–0 in Italy, defeating the eventual Italian champions 2–1 on aggregate.
+Kevin McCarra of The Guardian paid testament to Alonso's skill and dedication to the game, saying, "This marvellously accomplished footballer testified in the Stadio Delle Alpi that technique can overcome a serious physical disadvantage."
+In the semi-finals against Chelsea, Alonso received a yellow card in a tense and scrappy 0–0 draw at Stamford Bridge, making him suspended for the second-leg.
 Alonso was distraught that he would miss the game and vehemently contested the referee's decision to no avail.
-Gerrard returned from injury for the second leg, however, and the captain steered his team to a 1–0 win with the help of a Luis García goal, qualifying for the final against Milan.
+Gerrard returned from injury for the second-leg, however, and the captain steered his club to a 1–0 win with the help of a Luis García goal, qualifying for the final against Milan.

-Liverpool's fifth-place finish in the Premiership left much to be desired but debut season glory still awaited Alonso in the form of the Champions League final.
-The team fell three goals behind Milan but completed a dramatic second-half comeback.
-Liverpool, trailing 3–2, were awarded a penalty and it was decided that Alonso would take the spot kick.
-While Dida, Milan's acclaimed Brazilian goalkeeper, managed to save the penalty Alonso fired the rebound into the roof of the net, bringing the score to 3–3.
-Extra time passed without a goal from either team and Liverpool won 3–2 in the penalty shootout.
-Alonso was praised for his pivotal influence on the team's comeback and manager Benítez reinforced his importance to the team.
+Liverpool's fifth-place finish in the Premier League left much to be desired but debut season glory still awaited Alonso in the form of the Champions League final.
+The club fell three goals behind Milan but completed a dramatic second-half comeback.
+Liverpool, trailing 3–2, were awarded a penalty and it was decided Alonso would take the spot kick.
+While Dida, Milan's acclaimed Brazilian goalkeeper, managed to save the penalty, Alonso fired the rebound into the roof of the net, bringing the score to 3–3.
+Extra-time passed without a goal from either team and Liverpool won 3–2 in the penalty shootout.
+Alonso was praised for his pivotal influence on the team's comeback and manager Benítez reinforced his importance for the club.
 Alonso was ecstatic with the win, commenting, "This is the best moment in my professional career."
 The epic night was also recalled to be the 'Miracle of Istanbul'.